 What is ReceiptPal?
 How does ReceiptPal work?
 You’ll find all these answers and more within my ReceiptPal Review.
-I originally found ReceiptPal when doing a review on Receipt Hog, I saw ReceiptPal was a similar app to Receipt Hog.
+I initially found ReceiptPal when doing a review on Receipt Hog, and I saw ReceiptPal was a similar app to Receipt Hog.
 I really enjoyed using Receipt Hog so I thought I would give ReceiptPal a try too.
 So, this is how my ReceiptPal review was born.

 What is ReceiptPal?, for those that don’t know.
-ReceiptPal is a free smartphone app, that you can get on iOS or Android.
-It’s very similar to Receipt Hog, where you snap photos in a well lit room (trust me) of receipts from purchases you made and they in turn pay you for doing this.
+ReceiptPal is a free smartphone app that you can get on iOS or Android.
+It’s very similar to Receipt Hog, where you snap photos in a well-lit room (trust me) of receipts from purchases you made and they, in turn, pay you for doing this.
 Easy?
 Yeppers!
 As easy as falling off a log.

 Why do they want your receipt information?
-The NFD Group distributes receipt information to companies, then said companies can make better business decisions based on the acquired receipt information.
+The NFD Group distributes receipt information to companies, then said companies could make better business decisions based on the acquired receipt information.
 All this is done anonymously, where they combine other ReceiptPal users into a sum total to help market research.
 They will never share your data with 3rd parties.
 All receipt data is securely stored safely on their SSL-encrypted virtual servers as well.

 What kind of stores receipts will ReceiptPal accept?
 The list is pretty extensive.

-- Sporting Goods Stores
+Sporting Goods Stores

-- Car Dealerships (wow…okay)
+Car Dealerships (wow…okay)

-- Online Retailers – Amazon, Google Play, Ebay, etc..
+Online Retailers – Amazon, Google Play, eBay, etc..